Fahad7712/Gratitude-Guide/README.md

 ### 1. Gratitude Prompts
 Gratitude Buddy offers a variety of prompts designed to encourage users to reflect on the positive aspects of their day.
 Examples include:
 * "What are three things you are grateful for today?"
+* "Think about someone who made your day better.
+What did they do?"
+* "What is something in your life that brings you peace?"
+* "Take a moment to appreciate your body.
+What is something about it that you are grateful for?"
 * "What was the highlight of your day so far?"

 ### 2. Progress and Streak Tracking